App Comparisons

 Does WhatsApp work without a phone number?

-As of 2025, WhatsApp still requires a phone number for registration.
+, WhatsApp still requires a phone number for registration.
 You can use a landline number or a virtual number, but some form of phone-based verification is required. iMessage can work with just an Apple ID email address if you prefer not to link a phone number.

 Which app is better for international messaging?